LEARNAcademy/syllabus/cat-tinder/frontend/cat-create.md

 <Route path="/catnew" element={<CatNew createCat={createCat} />} />
 ```

-Once the method is passed down to the CatNew component, we can wrap it in a method that will pass our form object.
+Once the function is passed down to the CatNew component, we can wrap it in a `handleSubmit` function that will pass our form object.

 **src/pages/CatNew.js**